 When it comes to buying or building a new home, the community that surrounds you is equally important to the physical space where you take up residence.

-Along with constructing a house that is functional, beautiful, not too costly, and comfortable, you also want it to be in close proximity to the establishments, institutions, and amenities that improve your quality of life.
+Along with constructing a house that is functional, beautiful, not too costly, and comfortable, you also want it to be in close proximity to the work places, institutions, and amenities that improve your quality of life.
 In Frisco, Texas, you can have both.

 A burgeoning city in the Dallas-Fort Worth metro area that retains a strong hold on its history and heritage, Frisco is not lacking in places to eat, stores to frequent, events to attend, and activities to keep you engaged.